ehlesp/smallab-k8s-pve-guide/G025 - K3s cluster setup 08 ~ K3s Kubernetes cluster setup.md

 ## Rotating the `containerd.log` file

 There is a log in the K3s setup for which you need to configure its rotation with `logrotate`: the file `/var/lib/rancher/k3s/agent/containerd/containerd.log`.
-Since it is an agent node log file, you have to do the following in all your nodes:
+Apply the following steps in all your K3s nodes:

 1. Create the file `/etc/logrotate.d/k3s-containerd`.